Timpani: Role in orchestra

 "No written kettledrum music survives from the 16th century, because the technique and repertory were learned by oral tradition and were kept secret.
 An early example of trumpet and kettledrum music occurs at the beginning of Claudio Monteverdi's opera L'Orfeo (1607)."
 Later in the Baroque era, Johann Sebastian Bach wrote a secular cantata titled Tönet, ihr Pauken!
 Erschallet, Trompeten!, which translates roughly to "Sound off, ye timpani!
 Sound, trumpets!"
 Naturally, the timpani are placed at the forefront: the piece starts with an unusual timpani solo and the chorus and timpani trade the melody back and forth.
 Bach reworked this movement in Part I of the Christmas Oratorio.

 Although by the early 19th century, timpani were most commonly found in orchestras, ceremonial trumpet and timpani ensembles still existed.
 Image from late 18th century, Valencia.

 Mozart and Haydn wrote many works for the timpani and even started putting it in their symphonies and other orchestral works.

+Haydn himself played the timpani and was one of the first composers to write pitch changes and dedicated, written-out solos for the timpani.
+His Symphony No. 103 in E-flat major, commonly known as the “Drumroll” Symphony, derives its nickname from its famous opening, which begins with a dramatic, unaccompanied timpani roll.

+Haydn’s autograph score includes the marking Intrada, suggesting that the passage may originally have been intended as a more elaborate or improvised introduction rather than a simple sustained roll.
+Haydn also employed the timpani for vivid dramatic effect in his sacred music.
+In the Missa in tempore belli (Mass in Time of War, 1796), persistent timpani rolls evoke the distant rumble of military drums and artillery, reflecting the atmosphere of uncertainty created by the ongoing Napoleonic conflicts.
+These passages contribute significantly to the work’s tense and foreboding character, making it one of Haydn’s most striking uses of percussion.

+Mozart generally employed a standard pair of timpani tuned to the tonic and dominant pitches of a work’s key.
+Although often used to reinforce harmony and emphasize climactic passages, he occasionally gave the instrument a more prominent role.
+Notable examples include the majestic introduction of Symphony No. 39, the powerful orchestral punctuations of the “Jupiter” Symphony, the dramatic writing in the Requiem in D minor, particularly in the Dies Irae, and the unusually prominent timpani parts in the Divertimento in C major, K. 188/240b, demonstrating Mozart’s skill in using the instrument for both structural support and expressive effect.